 Uijeongbu-si Gyeonggi-do, South Korea Travel Guide

 DMZ areas like Paju, Yeoncheon, and Cheorwon.
-Sites include Imjingak Park, Third Infiltration Tunnel, and Dora Observatory, presenting a poignant look at the divided Korean peninsula.
+Sites include Imjingak Park, Third Infiltration Tunnel, and Dora Observatory, presenting a moving check the divided Korean peninsula.

-Seoul, the capital city, is approximately 40-60 minutes to central Seoul via Line 1 of the subway.
-Seoul is a vast array of attractions, world-class dining, and comprehensive shopping.
+Seoul, the capital city, is approximately 40-60 a matter of minutes to central Seoul via Line 1 of the subway.
+Seoul is a vast array of attractions, world-class dining, and extensive shopping.

 Pocheon (포천) known for natural beauty, with Pocheon Art Valley, Herb Island, and Sanjeong Lake.
 About 1 hour by bus or car.